Skip to contents

 #> death 0 1 2 3

-We now simulate some data where there is strong heterogenity such that we can improve the efficiency for censored survival data.
-The augmentation is a regression on the history for each subject consisting of the specified terms terms: Nt, Nt2 (Nt squared), expNt (exp(-Nt)), NtexpNt (Nt*exp(-Nt)) or by simply specifying these directly.
+To illustrate how the efficiency can be improved using heterogenity in the data, we now simulate some data with strong heterogenity.
+The dynamic augmentation is a regression on the history for each subject consisting of the specified terms terms: Nt, Nt2 (Nt squared), expNt (exp(-Nt)), NtexpNt (Nt*exp(-Nt)) or by simply specifying these directly.
 This was developed in Cortese and Scheike (2022).

 rr <- transform(rr,statusD=status)